devindazzle/SceneKitFrogger/0-For-Instructor/2-Demo.markdown

 	levelData = GameLevel(width: levelWidth, height: levelHeight)
 	levelData.setupLevelAtPosition(SCNVector3Zero, parentNode: rootNode)
 	levelData.spawnDelegate = self

+Build and run.
+Now the level is generated.

 ## 10) Positioning the player in the level